AdobeDocs/commerce-pwa-studio/src/data/auto-generated/peregrine/lib/talons/CartPage/PriceAdjustments/CouponCode/useCouponCode.md

 <dd>

 Contains logic for a shipping method selector component.
-It performs effects and returns props data used to render that component.
+It performs effect and returns props data used to render that component.

 This talon performs the following effects: